hamogu/StellarCycles/README.rst

 This code is very similar to the analysis in `Hoffmann et al (2012)
 <http://adsabs.harvard.edu/abs/2012ApJ...759..145H>`_ but it is programmed
 again from scratch for the analysis of the Chandra Deep Field South (CDFS).
-THe data analysis for that was done by Maurice Wilson and will be presented at the AAS conference in January 2015.
+The data analysis for that was done by Maurice Wilson and will be presented at the AAS conference in January 2015.